-East Village at Knutsford will be Fremantle’s most sustainable new development, featuring the latest blockchain technology to deliver energy and water savings, renewable energy revenues, and a range of homes with adaptable spaces for home offices.
+Known as East Village at Knutsford, this 1.5 hectare land parcel bounded by Montreal Street, Blinco Street, Knutsford Street and Wood Street will be Fremantle’s most sustainable new development.
+Featuring the latest blockchain technology this precinct will deliver energy and water savings, renewable energy revenues and a range of homes with adaptable spaces for home offices.

 The Swanbourne Street Local Structure Plan was approved in late 2015 and can be downloaded from the City of Fremantle website.
 Alternatively to view the display boards from the information session click here.

 The Swanbourne Street Precinct will be released for sale by Expression of Interest in late 2020 to attract a master developer.

 East Village at Knutsford is part of the exciting citizen led 'Fremantle Industrial Arts Quarter' consultation initiative which aims to promote the unique warehouse culture, sustainable development and land uses, innovation and creativity that makes this area one of the most fascinating in Perth.
 Click here to watch a video to learn more.